The name comes from the nutlike seed’s resemblance to a deer’s eye, which has a light spot on a glossy red-brown surface.

 Buckeye nuts may make animals sick or kill them, including horses, cows, and deer.
 The squirrel is the only animal that can eat the buckeye nut without becoming ill.

 The accompanying signs may appear if your pet eats buckeye nuts, leaves, or bark:

 Some Tips With Buckeye

-Always pick buckeyes that had already dropped on the surface.
+Always pick buckeyes that have already dropped on the surface.
 The buckeyes can be sun-dried for seven days.

-At nighttime, bringing them in.
+At nighttime, bring them in.
 As you drill, make sure to keep the nut securely in place.

 The drill’s outside shell is firm, while the core is mushy, causing it to wallow.
 To give the dried buckeyes a sheen, apply a layer of transparent acrylic.

 Difference Between Buckeyes and Chestnuts